 Save every test strip and ruined piece of paper used while printing this assignment.
 We will discuss this during critique.
 We can often think of ways to cut waste and your cost.
 A certain amount of waste will always happen.
 It is not counted against you in the grade, but you pay for the paper. ____ 1.
-Print 5 prints (5x7 inches). ____ 2.
-Print at least one 8x10 from the negative you like best.
+Print 4 prints (8x10 inches).
 Be sure to print a full range of contrast in this print with some white-white and some black-black.
 Include all possible textural information in all the tonal areas including the light and dark parts of the print.
 This is the final print for this assignment.
 This will be printed after critique.

 During critique you will be able to discuss the results with the instructor and students in class.
 Bring all prints, wasted paper, negatives, contacts, shooting record and printing records.